lisanet/pal2film/FAQ.md

 - correct musical pitch
 - theatrical timing

-This is why the `-np` option is often recommended for English audio.
+This is why the `-np` option in pal2film is often recommended for English audio.

 ## ❓ What about dubbed audio tracks?